All Episodes

 I try to water it down so I don't taste it.

-Well then the apple pie sounds like it might be your thing.
+Well, then the apple pie sounds like it might be your thing.

 It actually was pretty good.

-I'm not gonna lie.
+I'm not going to lie.

 It definitely didn't burn.

-I always assume that moonshine clear and like a hundred proof would burn your esophagus and your vocal cords out.
+I always assumed that moonshine clear and like 100 proof would burn your esophagus and your vocal cords out and melt the paint off your car.

 Exactly.